oracle/node-oracledb/doc/api.md

 #### <a name="rollback"></a> 5.2.5 rollback()

-This call rolls-back the current transaction in progress on the connection.
+This call rolls back the current transaction in progress on the connection.

 ##### Description